openstack-archive/senlin/doc/source/contributor/testing.rst

 Writing Integration Tests
 -------------------------

+Integration tests are hosted in the `senlin-tempest-plugin` project.
 Integration tests are designed to be run at Gerrit gate to ensure that changes to senlin code won't break its interactions with other (backend) services.
 Since OpenStack gate infrastructure is a shared resource pool for all OpenStack projects, we are supposed to be very careful when adding new test cases.
 The test cases added are supposed to focus more on the interaction between senlin and other services than other things.

-All integration test cases are to be placed under the subdirectory :file:`senlin/tests/tempest/integration`.
+All integration test cases are to be placed under the subdirectory :file:`senlin_tempest_plugin/tests/integration`.
 Test cases are expected to be organized into a small number of story lines that can exercise as many interactions between senlin and backend services as possible.

-Each "story line" should be organized into a separate class module that inherits from the ``BaseSenlinIntegrationTest`` class which can be found at :file:`senlin/tests/tempest/integration/base.py` file.
+Each "story line" should be organized into a separate class module that inherits from the ``BaseSenlinIntegrationTest`` class which can be found at :file:`senlin_tempest_plugin/tests/integration/base.py` file.
 Each test case should be annotated with a ``decorators.attr`` annotator and an idempotent ID as shown
 below: